Menu

 A tracker mortgage is another type of variable rate deal that tracks the Bank of England base rate plus a small percentage.
 While these deals can start with lower interest rates than fixed ones, they carry the same risk of rising payments if the base rate increases.
 The choice between a fixed or variable mortgage depends on how much risk you’re comfortable taking and what your long-term financial goals are.

-A 2-year fixed mortgage gives you some flexibility over the short term.
+A 2-year fixed rate mortgage gives you flexibility over a couple of years, allowing you to reassess your options after a shorter fixed period.
 After two years, you have the option to remortgage, but this deal doesn’t offer the same security as a longer-term fix.

 Expert mortgage advice

-A 5-year fixed mortgage provides long-term stability, offering peace of mind with consistent payments over five years.
+A 5-year fixed rate mortgage provides stability over a longer period, giving homeowners peace of mind against rate changes.
 This makes it a popular choice for homeowners who want to avoid frequent remortgaging.

 Expert mortgage advice